dotnet/docs-maui/docs/ios/entitlements.md

 In addition to specifying entitlements, the *Entitlements.plist* file is used to code sign the app.
 When code signing your app, the entitlements file is combined with information from your Apple developer account, and other project information to apply a final set of entitlements to your app.

 > [!IMPORTANT]
 > An *Entitlements.plist* file isn't linked to an Apple Developer Account.
 Therefore, any entitlements used by an app must also be specified when creating a provisioning profile for an app.
+For more information, see [Capabilities](capabilities.md).

 ## Add an Entitlements.plist file